-Baked ziti can be made with just about anything, from vegan chicken and Alfredo sauce, buffalo spiced jackfruit, or added vegetables, like kale, Brussels sprouts, or peas.
+Baked ziti is versatile.
+Try different varieties like: vegan chicken and Alfredo sauce, buffalo spiced jackfruit, or added vegetables, like kale, Brussels sprouts, or peas.

 Next up is the cheese sauce.
 The apple cider vinegar in this recipe lends a tangy, cheesy flavor.
 Be sure to grab a live apple cider vinegar like Bragg’s.
 This brings a dose of beneficial bacteria known as probiotics.

 Here’s the Technique

 Start by making your pasta sauce.
 Unless you have a specific tool that breaks up meat, you can use your hands, a wooden spoon, or other utensil to break up the sausage into crumbles.